felix-zenk/iceportal-apis/README.md

 ### Automatic updates

->The `autoupdate` function is only available starting from version 1.0.7 and adds about 10 seconds of delay
+>The `autoupdate` function is only available starting from version 1.0.7 and adds about 10 seconds of delay.
+>
 >To use auto updates just implement `iceportal_apis.autoupdate()` at some point in your code.
+>
 >If an update is available changes will be applied at the next program start.
+>
 >If you want to use this function it is recommended to call `iceportal_apis.autoupdate()` at the end of your program.

 #